-Quarterly US Rural Economic Review, June 2019: Stalled Trade Talks, Record Rains Upend Agriculture
+Quarterly US Rural Economic Review: Stalled Trade Talks, Record Rains Upend Agriculture

 - The world economy continues to slow amid the ongoing U.S.-China trade war.
 Hopes are for talks to resume soon between the U.S. and China, but confidence in the trade war ending in 2019 is dimming.